hdonapati/missing-link/Apple-Shortcuts/Automations/Work-Alarms/Setup.md

 4. In the `Show Notification` block, add the Title `Turned off Office Alarm(s) for tomorrow.`

 > [!TIP]
 > Customize the Shortcut to your preferences, including notification settings and any additional features you may need.
-Alternatively you can create areminder instead of an alarm, or do both.
-Alarm better suited for my purpose.

 ---